lukesimmers/loopqa/README.md

    ```
    npx playwright install --with-deps
    ```
+5. Add the .env.keys file to the root directory.

 ## Environment Variables
 This project uses environment variables for configuration (such as login credentials and the base URL).
-There are two types of environment files:

-- Local QA Environment:
-  Use a plaintext file for local testing (e.g., .env.qa.local).
-- CI/QA Environment:
-  Use an encrypted file for CI (e.g., .env.qa), which is decrypted on the CI server.
+The private key for decryption has been added to the

 ### Creating and Managing .env Files
 To create a new environment file:
 1. Create a new file named according to the environment.
-For example, for local prod testing, create a file named .env.prod.local.
+For example, for local prod testing, create a file named .env.prod.
 2. Populate the file with key-value pairs.
 For example:
    ```
    ADMIN_USERNAME=your_local_admin_username